craftcms/docs/docs/cloud/request-signing.md

 ::: tip
 Requests signed using the `@target-uri` [component](https://www.rfc-editor.org/rfc/rfc9421.html#name-derived-components) are only valid when sent to a URL that matches _exactly_, including the scheme, hostname, path, and query string.
-The example above satisfies this by using the same `url` variable for the signed request and the `fetch()` call.
+The example above satisfies this by using the same `request.url` value for signing and the `fetch()` call.
 :::

 ### From Grafana Cloud k6